Exploring interior design, identity

 There is much to be learned from the history of interior design, and particularly from the careers of these four men—who were among its first professional practitioners, Evans said.
 This summer, he has been sharing those lessons in public programming and at several speaking engagements.

-Most notably, at the invitation of Historic New England, Evans has served as guest curator for a major exhibition with the same title as his book—“The Importance of Being Furnished: Four Bachelors at Home,” which opened June 21, 2024 at the Eustis Estate in Milton, Mass.
+Most notably, at the invitation of Historic New England, Evans has served as guest curator for a major exhibition with the same title as his book—“The Importance of Being Furnished: Four Bachelors at Home,” which will be on view through Oct.
+27, 2024 at the Eustis Estate in Milton, Mass.

 While conducting research for the book, Evans developed “The American House as Biography” as a Wheaton First-Year Experience course—a new version of which he will teach this fall.
 He also will offer an upper-level seminar in the history of furniture and interiors.